How to Maximize Curb Appeal with Commercial Landscape Design

 This is an especially popular trend in urban areas like Grand Rapids and Indianapolis.
 Green roofs and outdoor spaces on rooftops have become a common sight in larger cities because they allow people to visit a retreat away from the concrete jungle and experience a sense of calm and creativity.

 Businesses like hotels and hospitals can incorporate rooftop gardens and green roofs into their structure to provide extra space for guests to relax.
-The addition of local plants and other greenery promotes a sense of harmony—all while being more energy-efficient and better at draining water away from the rooftop.
+The addition of local plants and other greenery promotes a sense of harmony and is more energy-efficient and better at draining water away from the rooftop.

 Water Conservation